 TMDL Development

-In the development of TMDLs, some watershed monitoring has been conducted using high resolution congener based methods (e.g., EPA Method 1668) to estimate loads for NPDES regulated and unregulated stormwater.
+In the development of TMDLs, some watershed monitoring has been conducted using high resolution PCB congener based methods (e.g., EPA Method 1668) to estimate loads for NPDES regulated and unregulated stormwater.
 For TMDLs in MD that have already been approved, no stormwater outfall monitoring was conducted in order to estimate loads for NPDES regulated stormwater.
 Aggregate loads for all NPDES regulated stormwater dischargers under the county level Phase I MS4 permits have been assigned in these TMDLs.
-VA is currently applying a land use-based approach for estimating PCB loads for NPDES regulated stormwater using outfall monitoring data.
-VA has also monitored and estimated loads for industrial stormwater facilities using EPA Method 1668 for PCB analysis.
+VA is currently applying a land use-based approach for estimating PCB loads for NPDES regulated stormwater using outfall monitoring data if available.VA has also monitored and estimated loads for industrial stormwater facilities from PCB results using EPA Method 1668..

 TMDL Implementation

 TMDL implementation for NPDES regulated and unregulated stormwater is required when reductions are assigned to these pathways in a TMDL.
 Currently no implementation plans have been developed by regulatory agencies within MD, VA, or DC to address reductions assigned to NPDES regulated or unregulated stormwater.
 In MD, Phase I MS4 permittees are required to develop a county-level implementation plan to address reductions assigned to NPDES regulated stormwater within one year of TMDL approval.
-MD has developed to assist counties in the development of these plans (http://www.mde.state.md.us/programs/Water/TMDL/DataCenter/Documents/MDE%20Recommendations%20for%20Addressing%20PCBs%207_30_12_3.pdf).
-Montgomery County MD has developed a plan that has been approved by MD to address reductions assigned in the Tidal Potomac and Anacostia PCB TMDLs.
+MD has developed guidance to assist counties in the development of these plans.Montgomery County MD has developed a plan that has been approved by MD to address reductions assigned in the Tidal Potomac and Anacostia PCB TMDLs.
 Baltimore County, Baltimore City, and Prince George’s County MD have also developed plans to address PCB reductions to NPDES regulated stormwater that are currently under review by MD.
 VA is also developing a Pollution Minimization Plan (PMP) guidance document, which will provide technical assistance to NPDES regulated wastewater and stormwater dischargers for achieving PCB load reductions assigned in TMDLs.

 Stormwater Gaps